bagder/emails/README.md

 remove all names, email addresses and some company names.

-Except the redaction of personal identifiable information, the contents of the emails are shown exactly as I receivied them.
+Except the redaction of personal identifiable information, the contents of the emails are shown exactly as I received them.

 The emails tend to be in one of these categories.